JFDI-Consulting/JFDIAppianSAILComplexityAnalyser/README.md

 Yes.
 I know that means you'll get many lines that only have one bracket on them.

-Yes, this kind of line count is s a very blunt instrument.
+Yes, this kind of line count is a very blunt instrument.

 Consistent formatting is really all we have to determine line count.
 It's not much, but at least it's something.